AmazingAng/WTF-Solidity/Languages/en/02_ValueTypes_en/readme.md

 ### 3. Addresses

 Address type stores a 20-bit value (similar to the size of an Ethereum address).
 Address types also have a member variable (members of address) which serve as the basis for all contracts.
 There are ordinary addresses and addresses that can transfer 'ETH' ('payable').
-The 'payable' address has two members, 'balance()' and 'tranfer()', making it easy to check 'ETH' balances and transfer funds.
+The 'payable' address has two members, 'balance()' and 'transfer()', making it easy to check 'ETH' balances and transfer funds.

 Code: